geneontology/noctua_app_stack/README.md

 # Noctua App Stack

-Deploy app stack using ansible on a single machine
+- Deploy app stack using ansible playbooks on a single machine:
+  - build_images.yaml
+    - builds all docker images on local machine.
+  - push_images.yaml
+    - pushes images to dockerhub if planning on staging to a remote machine.
+  - stage.yaml
+    - Tasks are executed on staging machine which can be local or remote.

 ## Requirements